laokaow/IoT-Stovetop/README.md

 Author: Edwin Bylander
 Student Credentials: ed225bu

-Estimated time to replicate:
+Estimated time:
-Putting hardware together: 2 hours (if everything is unpacked, structured and you know how to do it) Writing the code:
-Fixing the Back/Frontend:
+Putting hardware together: 2 hours.
+Note: this is without trimming cables, soldering etc Writing the code: I put around 20-30 hours (including wifi connection, mqtt etc) Adafruit and MQTT (Setting up feeds, dashboards): Under 1 hour Fixing the Back/Frontend: ---

 ### Objective
 This stovetop monitor serves as warning system for a stovetop.
 It tracks temperature above the stovetop - in my case the stove and oven are combined in one unit and they emit heat upwards.

 It is perfect if you have small rascals (toddlers) running around whom might accidentally (or on purpose, but unkowing of the potential consequences) turn on any or all of the dials for the stovetop.
-The buzzer will then serve its purpose and warn you if no movement has been detected for an appropiate amount of time.
+The buzzer will then serve its purpose and warn you if no movement has been detected for an appropiate amount of time(5 minutes in my case).

 It is also perfect for the classic "Did I really turn the stove off?" when you just locked the door, or arrived somewhere.
-Perhaps someone accidentally turned a dial on after you checked, or you simply just forgot.
+Perhaps someone accidentally turned a dial on after you last checked, or you simply just forgot.
 Then you can check in the app/website for the temperature and feel a sense of calm.

 ### Material
 | IoT-Thing | Purpose  | Product Code|